juliandramirez/react-native-user-identity/README.md

 ![alt text](https://raw.githubusercontent.com/juliandramirez/react-native-user-identity/master/docs/img/xcode-cloudkit.png)

-3. Enable the cloudkit option, add a container and name it **exactly as the bundle identifier of the application**:
+3. Enable the CloudKit option of the iCloud capability

+4. (OPTIONAL STEP: REQUIRED FOR OLD IDE CONFIGURATIONS) Add a container and name it **exactly as the bundle identifier of the application**:

 ![alt text](https://raw.githubusercontent.com/juliandramirez/react-native-user-identity/master/docs/img/xcode-cloudcontainer.png)

-4. Verify the configuration:

 **Verify all of the following:**
 * The format of the container name is iCloud.$(PRODUCT_BUNDLE_IDENTIFIER)